JetBrains/Qodana/topics/teamcity.md

 [//]: # (title: TeamCity)

+<link-summary>Starting from version 2022.04, Qodana functionality is available in TeamCity by default.</link-summary>

 <var name="TeamCityLink" value="www.jetbrains.com/help/teamcity/typed-parameters.html#Password+Type"/>

 Starting from `2022.04`, Qodana functionality is available in TeamCity by default.
 To start using it, these prerequisites